The Bowes Museum In Barnard Castle

 Before I even get started on the massive collection, priceless pieces of art and of course the famous silver swan, I asked myself, what is a grand 19th Century building doing here in the Dales of Northern England?
 Well.

 The 10th Earl of Strathmore had an illegitimate son, John Bowes, with a commoner partner who worked on his land.
-They were what we would now call common law partners.
-They did marry 16 hours before the Earl’s death but it was still decreed in court that John could not inherit the ‘title’ of Earl but could inherit the estate.
+They were what we would now call commonlaw partners.
+They did marry 16 hours before the Earl’s death but it was still decreed in court that John could not inherit the ‘title’ of Earl but he could inherit the estate.

 mock dining room exhibit

-Even without the title, John became a businessman and well educated with a true love of arts.
+Even without the title, John became a wealthy industrialist and businessman, well educated and with a true love of arts.
 In France he bought the Théatre des Variétés, Paris and he met his wife there, an actress named Joséphine Coffin-Chevallier.

-She also had a true love of arts and together they collected, a lot, and dreamed of a grand museum to showcase all in Teesdale, where John was from.
+Josephine also had a true love of arts and together they collected, a lot, and dreamed of a grand museum to showcase all in Teesdale, where John was from.
+A museum that would house their collection and benefit the public.

-The building was started in 1869 and in that period they collected approximately 15,000 items no less, together with 800 paintings.
-The European decorative arts collection is second only to the collection at the Victoria & Albert Museum.
+The building was started in 1869 and they collected approximately 15,000 items no less, together with 800 paintings.
+As an example of the scale of what they collected, the European decorative arts collection at the Bowes Museum is second only to the collection at the Victoria & Albert Museum.

 stairs and art bowes